CodeYourFuture/workshop-code/dom-merge-conflict/buttons-and-counter/instructions.md

 ### Tests

-There are three tests that are _not_ skipped (lines 18 - 36 ihn `app.test.js`), use these tests to check your changes still let the app function as expected.
+There are three tests that are _not_ skipped (lines 18 - 36 in `app.test.js`), use these tests to check your changes still let the app function as expected.

 ### Result